The Projects and Construction Review: Uzbekistan

 iii Responsibility of financial institutions

-Uzbek law does not provide for the criminal or administrative liability of legal entities; instead, criminal or administrative liability is imposed on the executive officers or other people in charge of relevant functions, who deliberately, or through negligence, commit such an offence.
-Depending on the severity of a violation, an officer who commits such a violation can be tried in an administrative or criminal court and liability may range from a fine to imprisonment.
-However, employees and officers of multilateral development banks and IFIs (e.g., World Bank, the European Bank for Reconstruction and Development, Asian Development Bank), by virtue of their establishing treaties or relevant agreements with the government of Uzbekistan have immunity against the legal process.
+Uzbek law does not provide for the criminal or administrative liability of legal entities; instead, criminal or administrative liability is imposed on the executive officers or other people in charge of relevant functions who deliberately, or through negligence, commit such an offence.
+Depending on the severity of a violation, an officer who commits such a violation can be tried in an administrative or criminal court, and liability may range from a fine to imprisonment.
+However, employees and officers of multilateral development banks and IFIs (e.g., the World Bank, the EBRD, ADB), by virtue of their establishing treaties or relevant agreements with the government of Uzbekistan, have immunity against the legal process.

 Although the PPP Law was adopted only in May 2019, PPP agreements have already become an important part of Uzbekistan's legal landscape in relation to infrastructural projects, especially in the energy and healthcare sectors.